 Read on to learn more about each criteria.

-The certification requirement is determined based on the number of individuals certified in Google Ads who have admin or standard level access to your company's Google Ads manager account or sub-managers.
+The certification requirement is determined based on the number of individuals certified in Google Ads who have admin or standard level access to your company's Google Ads manager or sub-manager account.
 To meet the requirement, your company needs at least one individual to be certified in the specialisation product area.

-- Certified users must share their information from Academy for Ads.
+- Certified users must share their information from Skillshop.

-- Users certified under personal emails must add a company email in Academy for Ads for proper attribution.
+- Users certified under personal emails must add a company email in Skillshop for proper attribution.

-- Certified users need admin or standard access to your company's Google Ads manager account or sub-managers.
+- Certified users need admin or standard access to your company's Google Ads manager or sub-manager account.

-Note: If you're using a personal email in your Academy for Ads account, you'll need to add the company email that you're using for your company's manager account or sub-managers to your Academy for Ads user profile page.
+Note: If you're using a personal email in your Skillshop account, you'll need to add the company email that you're using for your company's manager or sub-manager account to your Skillshop user profile page.
 You can do this in the 'company email' field.
-If you're using your company email for your Academy for Ads account, make sure that it's the same email as the one that you're using for your company's manager account or sub-managers.
+If you're using your company email for your Skillshop account, make sure that it's the same email that you're using for your company's manager or sub-manager account.

 Your company needs to demonstrate expertise in the specialisation product area.
 A number of things are evaluated to determine your company's level of product expertise, including how you're implementing the Google Ads product for your clients, if you're increasing your usage in the product area, if you're retaining your clients in that product area and other related factors.
 To assess your company's overall performance, the client accounts linked to your manager account during an 18-month period are evaluated.
 Additionally, there needs to be at least 12 months of spend activity in your manager account.

 To meet the spend requirement, your company needs to have at least $10,000 USD (or local currency equivalent) in 90-day Google Ads spend in the specialisation product area.

-Your spend number (in USD) can now be found in Partners for both Partner badges and company specializations.
+Your spend number (in USD) can now be found in Partners for both Partner badges and company specialisations.